 framework, developers do not need to rewrite a storage/ROM device because only the bytecode should be transferred.
-In the proposed framework, the development procedure is shortened as shown Table 1 For example, with the existing system, when mruby programs are modified, developers must remove an SD card from the target device, connect the host PC, compile/link the platform, and reinsert the SD card in the target device in an experimental environment such as LEGO MINDSTORMS EV3.
+In the proposed framework, the development procedure is shortened as shown Table 1.
+For example, with the existing system, when mruby programs are modified, developers must remove an SD card from the target device, connect the host PC, compile/link the platform, and reinsert the SD card in the target device in an experimental environment such as LEGO MINDSTORMS EV3.
 In addition, the proposed framework eliminates the need to restart the target RTOS.
-Note that the time of restarting the RTOS including initializing device drivers is 4 sec in case of EV3 platform [24]
+Note that the time of restarting the RTOS, including initializing device drivers, is 4 s in case of the EV3 platform [24]

 In the proposed framework, to further improve software development efficiency, developers transfer only the mruby application bytecode; mruby libraries are incorporated in the platform.
 The size, load process time, and compilation time for an mruby application with and without mruby library are shown in Table 2.
 The overhead of load processing to load a zero byte bytecode is 50.933 msec.
 Similarly, compilation overhead to compile a zero byte program is 46.9 msec.
 The mruby application bytecode is smaller and faster than including the mruby libraries for all terms.
 The difference increases as the number of RiteVMs increases because 50 msec of overhead is incurred per RiteVM.
 These advantages improve the efficiency of software development.